Best Vitamins & Foods for Eye Health: Enhance Your Vision

 Optional Additions

-• Add a pinch of turmeric for extra anti-inflammatory properties.
+- A pinch of turmeric for extra anti-inflammatory benefits

-• Chia seeds for extra omega-3s to support retinal health.
+- Chia seeds for added omega-3 fatty acids to support retinal health

-• Enjoy this green juice regularly to keep your eyes nourished and protected!
+Enjoy this green juice regularly as part of a balanced diet rich in vitamins and foods for eye health to keep your eyes nourished, refreshed, and protected.

 Eye Health Powder Mix